Booking & Planning

 Q: How do I book a trek?
 What is the booking process?

 A: Booking with Alpine Asian Treks is simple.
-Once you’ve finalized your itinerary, we request a deposit to secure your spot.
-You will immediately receive a booking confirmation email with a detailed receipt and all relevant information regarding your hotels, guides, transportation, meals, and more.
+Once you have finalized your itinerary, we require a 40% deposit to secure your spot.
+You will immediately receive a booking confirmation email with a detailed receipt and all relevant information regarding your hotels, guides, transportation, meals, and more

 Q: What is included and excluded in the tour price?